The information you need to get started:

 Apprenticeships are actually made up of a few different parts.
 They vary slightly according to your specific apprenticeship, but they can include:

-training in maths, English and ICT (levels two and three only)
+- training in maths, English and ICT (Level Two and Level Three only)

 The different levels available are:

-Higher and Degree apprenticeship / Level four and above.
-Equivalent to a foundation degree and above.
+Higher and Degree Apprenticeships / Level Four and above: equivalent to a foundation degree and above.
 Degree apprenticeships are a new development and give you the chance to earn a full bachelors degree within the structure of an apprenticeship – so you get paid at the same time.

 What's it worth?